lipsia-fmri/lipsia/docs/stats/vslisa.rst

 and are exempt from random permutations.
 If such covariates are added, the contrast vector must be extended accordingly.

-By default, the global mean is also regressed out.
-The last value in the contrast vector corresponds to the global mean, and should generally be set to zero.
+Optionally, the global mean can be regressed out.
+In this case, the last value in the contrast vector corresponds to the global mean, and should be set to zero.

 The output is a map that gives the voxel-wise statistical significance of an effect (FDR corrected).